September 16, 2023

 If you want to see the tallest waterfall in the Great Smoky Mountains, you’ll want to hike to Rainbow Falls.
 This waterfall is 80 feet tall and gets its name from the rainbow created by the mist around the falls.
 To get to the waterfall, you’ll hike through a boulder field and across foot bridges.
 You will also find stretches of flat areas, perfect for picnics!
 This trail has a roundtrip length of 5.4 miles and is considered moderate in difficulty.
 You’ll love this trail and seeing the tallest waterfall in the Smokies!

 You’ll find plenty of hiking trails in Gatlinburg with cool features, like waterfalls and scenic views of the mountains.
-If you’re looking for other fun things to do while you’re staying with us, browse through the attractions you can visit for free when you stay with us!
+If you’re looking for more places to enjoy hiking in Gatlinburg, check out these 6 hiking trails!